Qristt/Panda_Fox_Zebra_classification/README.md

 ### Approach Overview

 - **Model Preparation Jupyter Notebook:** The process of creating the classification model was detailed in the `model_preparation.ipynb` notebook.
 This notebook includes comprehensive steps for data preparation, model training, and evaluation.
 Comments throughout the notebook elaborate on key decisions and metrics supporting the model's adequacy.
-- And model_structure.ipynb` is the model.
+- Model_structure.ipynb` is the model.

 #